 Employee happiness and job satisfaction are similar in that happy employees are satisfied and content in their jobs, but happy employees aren't necessarily engaged in their work.
-That contentedness is merely job satisfaction, and though satisfaction is generally enough to retain employees, it’s not enough to ensure productivity.
+That contentment is merely job satisfaction, and though satisfaction is generally enough to retain employees, it’s not enough to ensure productivity.
 On the other hand, employee engagement does promote increased productivity.
 Here are six ways to promote employee happiness and boost engagement:

-Freshen up the workplace
+- Freshen up the workplace

-Recognize Great Work
+- Recognize Great Work with Great Rewards

 Download: Defining Employee Happiness